d-e-s-o/nitrocli/nitrocli/README.md

 - storage: Work with the Nitrokey's storage.
   - open: Open the encrypted volume.
 The user PIN needs to be entered.
   - close: Close the encrypted volume.
-  - status: Print information about the Nitrokey's storage.
   - hidden:
     - create: Create a hidden volume.
     - open: Open a hidden volume with a password.